top of page

 hot, hotter, hottest

 In ancient alchemy, one fire-refining method for tin is basic concentrated boiling.
-In this process, impure tin from the smelter or liquation furnace is heated in vessels or kettles agitated by compressed air.
-The intention is to oxidize impurities, which rise to the surface as dross.
+In this process, impure tin from the smelter or liquation furnace is heated in vessels or kettles agitated by compressed air, such as a bellows mechanism.
+Impurities rise to the surface as dross.

 The earliest forms of compressed air tools, dating back to c.
 2000 BCE, are metalworkers' bellows to smelt and forge the ores needed for metal working.
-Before steam and electricity the bellows can be powered by humans, hand or treadle power, or by a water wheel.
+Before steam and electricity the bellows can be powered by humans, hand or treadle, horse power, or by a water wheel.

 A basic bellows - air is drawn in as the bellow expands & forced out with bellows compression